nordcloud/mca-cli/README.md

 ## What is mca-cli?
 mca-cli and <a href="https://github.com/nordcloud/mca-monitoring">mca-monitoring</a> are used together to setup monitoring for resources in an AWS environment.

 The `mca monitoring` command searches for resources in an AWS environment.
-It generates a Node project inside your main project folder and creates a *config.yml* file inside it, which lists all the resources, along with some default alarms.
+It generates a Node project inside your main project folder and creates a *config.yml*, which lists all the resources, along with some default alarms.

 ## How does monitoring work in AWS?